 Matthew Kirschenbaum is Associate Professor in the Department of English at the University of Maryland, Associate Director of the Maryland Institute for Technology in the Humanities (MITH, an applied thinktank for the digital humanities), and Director of Digital Cultures and Creativity, a new “living/learning” program in the Honors College.
 Kirschenbaum speaks and writes often on topics in the digital humanities and new media; his work has received coverage in the Atlantic, New York Times, National Public Radio, Wired, Boing Boing, Slashdot, and the Chronicle of Higher Education.
 He has been pushing cardboard counters around on hexagonal grids since his early teens.
 See http://www.mkirschenbaum.net for more.

-Jeremiah McCall has been teaching high school history for the past decade, mostly at Cincinnati Country Day School.
+Jeremiah McCall, PhD. (@gamingthepast) has taught high school history 20 years, mostly at Cincinnati Country Day School.
 His first professional love is high school teaching, especially designing instructional strategies that will engage and challenge his students to learn and grow.
-In addition to more conventional courses, Jeremiah also teaches senior elective on (tabletop) historical simulation design, and the intersection of serious games and contemporary global issues.
-Jeremiah’s primary training is in history with a PhD in ancient history from Ohio State University; he authored a book on the cavalry of the Roman Republic and is currently writing a historical biography of the Roman aristocrat M. Claudius Marcellus to be published by Pen and Sword press.
-He has recently completed a guidebook for teachers who wish to use simulation games in the history class.
-Titled Gaming the Past: Using Video Games to Teach Secondary History, the book was published by Routledge in June, 2011.
-As an extension of his teaching philosophy — that history is primarily the study and evaluation of competing interpretations of the past — McCall has conducted numerous classroom implementations of historical simulations as historical interpretations.
-He maintains the website gamingthepast.net, one of the primary sites devoted to the use of historical simulations in classroom teaching and beyond.
+In addition to more conventional courses, Jeremiah also teaches senior electives on interactive history and (tabletop) historical simulation design.
+Jeremiah’s primary training is in ancient history; he authored a book on the cavalry of the Roman Republic, and three subsequent books on Roman history topics for Pen&Sword Press.
+In 2011 Jeremiah published Gaming the Past: Using Video Games to Teach Secondary History with Routledge.
+As an extension of his teaching philosophy — that history is primarily the study and evaluation of competing interpretations of the past — Jeremiah has conducted numerous classroom implementations of historical games as historical interpretations.
+He maintains the website gamingthepast.net, one of the primary sites devoted to the use of historical games as history in classroom teaching and beyond.
 When first asked to craft a Play the Past byline in 2010, Jeremiah wrote, “he also plays far more video games — particularly RPGs and strategy — than you’d think he could find time for.”
 Now he dreams of the days when he used to have that much time to play.

 Trevor Owens is a librarian, researcher, policy maker, and educator advancing digital infrastructure and programs for libraries and archives.
-Owens serves as the first Head of Digital Content Management at the Library of Congress and a doctoral student in the Graduate School of Education at George Mason University.
-Before joining the Library of Congress he worked as the community lead for the Zotero project at the Center for History and New Media helped organize the first two meetings of the Games, Learning, and Society Conference.
+Owens serves as the first Head of Digital Content Management at the Library of Congress.
+He is also a Public Historian in Residence at American University, and a lecturer for the University of Maryland’s College of Information, where he is also a Research Affiliate with the Digital Curation Innovation Center.
+In 2005 and 2006 he helped organize the first two meetings of the Games, Learning, and Society Conference.
 He received a bachelors degree in the history of science form the University of Wisconsin, and a masters degree in American History with and emphasis on digital history and a Ph.D in educational research from George Mason University.
 Trevor has spent considerable amounts of time playing all iterations of Civilization, but is also a big fan of role playing games (everything from Earthbound to Fallout).
 Trevor is the author of three books, the most recent of which, The Theory and Craft of Digital Preservation, was published by Johns Hopkins University Press in 2018 and has won outstanding publication awards from both the American Library Association and the Society of American Archivists.
 His research and writing has been featured in: Curator: The Museum Journal, Digital Humanities Quarterly, The Journal of Digital Humanities, D-Lib, Simulation & Gaming, Science Communication, New Directions in Folklore, and American Libraries.
 When not researching, writing, or gaming, he also enjoys playing the violin.
 Trevor can be found online at http://www.trevorowens.org and on Twitter at http://www.twitter.com/tjowens

 Mark Sample is an Assistant Professor of contemporary literature and new media studies in the Department of English at George Mason University.
 In addition to his work on electronic literature, videogames, and code studies, Mark is an outspoken advocate of open source pedagogy and open source research.
 In recognition of his commitment to innovation in teaching, Mark was the recipient of George Mason’s 2010 Teaching Excellence Award.
 Mark is a regular contributor to ProfHacker, and can also be found online at samplereality.com or on Twitter as @samplereality.